bergesenha/shadow/README.md

 ### Registering Constructors
-In order to have the ability to construct and instantiate objects of a given type through the reflection system, the desired constructors of that type must also be registered.
+In order to have the ability to construct and instantiate objects of a given type through the reflection system, the desired constructors of that type must be registered.
 This is done with the REGISTER_CONSTRUCTOR(type_name, param_type1, param_type2, ...) macro.
 Similarly to the REGISTER_TYPE macros, REGISTER_CONSTRUCTOR macro calls must be enclosed within REGISTER_CONSTRUCTOR_BEGIN and REGISTER_CONSTRUCTOR_END macros.